uwla/recoverable_secrets/README.md

   as passwords, GPG keys, ssh keys, among others.
 - To restore all secrets, if lost, by backing up just the secret seed.

+Informally, the goal of the standard is to broaden  the  scope  of  the  already established standards defined by BIP-32, BIP-39, BIP-43 and  BIP-44,  which  are standards for generating, managing and recovering the keys associated  with  BTC addresses.
+Inspired by them, our goal is to make it more generic to manage other types of secrets in different scenarios.

 ## Specification

 We define a high-level abstract protocol for deterministic secrets derived  from